Daniel Gill, Bogren, Richard C. | 3/12/2008 7:51:48 PM

 All of these vegetables produce vines that run along the ground or climb.
-Summer squash and zucchini vines are actually rather short and thick and so are more bush-like than other commonly grown members of the family.
-You also may find other dwarf or “bush” types of cucumbers and other cucurbits.
+Summer squash and zucchini vines actually are rather short and thick and so are more bushlike than other commonly grown members of the family.
+Some dwarf or “bush” types of cucumbers and other cucurbits also may be available.

 Members of the cucumber family produce separate male and female flowers, but they both occur on the same plant.
 Pollen must be transferred from the male flowers to the female flowers to obtain fruit set.
-Bees and other insects transfer pollen, so it is extremely important not to spray insecticides in the morning when bees are most active.
+The transfer of pollen is done by bees and other insects, so it is extremely important not to spray insecticides in the morning when bees are most active.
 Wait until late afternoon or early evening if insecticides must be used.

 Cucurbits to grow

 Winter squash usually have a more vining growth habit and need more room to grow than summer squash.
-Their fruit is allowed to remain on the vine until fully matured when the rind is hard (you cannot penetrate it with your thumbnail).
-The name winter squash does not refer to when they are grown but rather to the fact that the fruit store well and may be consumed during winter.
-Examples of winter squash grown in Louisiana are pumpkin, butternut, acorn, Turk's turban and hubbard.
+Their fruit is allowed to remain on the vine until fully matured – when the rind is hard (you cannot penetrate the rind with your thumbnail).
+The name winter squash does not refer to when they are grown, but rather to the fact that the fruits keep well and may be stored and consumed during the winter.
+Examples of winter squash grown locally are pumpkin, butternut, acorn, Turk's turban and Hubbard.

-Cucumbers are relatively easy to grow.
-Transplants are generally available.
-But as with most cucurbits, they are easily grown by planting seeds directly into the soil.
 Most gardeners allow cucumber vines to grow along the ground, but it is highly recommended that you trellis them.
-Provide a sturdy trellis 3 to 4 feet tall, and space plants along the base about 6 inches apart.
-Tests conducted at LSU AgCenter research stations show trellised cucumbers have substantial yield increases as well as fewer disease problems and better quality.
+Provide a sturdy trellis 3 feet to 4 feet tall and space plants along the base about 6 inches apart.
+Tests conducted at LSU AgCenter research stations show substantial yield increases for trellised cucumbers, as well as fewer disease problems and better quality cucumbers.

 One of my favorite members of this family is the luffa gourd.
-Very easy to grow, luffa seeds may be planted directly into the garden now at the base of a 6-foot trellis, thinning the plants to 1 to 2 feet apart when they come up.
+Very easy to grow, luffa seeds may be planted directly into the garden now at the base of a 6-foot trellis.
+Then you’ll need to thin the plants to 1 foot to 2 feet apart when they come up.